ZKAW/VerifyMail/README.md

 If your language is not listed, the script is gona be in english.
 You can still ask me to add your language ;)

+You can update the script by typing './UPDATE' in the main folder of the script

 github page: https://github.com/ZKAW/VerifyMail

 contact email: private.zkaw@gmail.com

+PayPal address (for any donations): private.zkaw@gmail.com

 Enjoy the script an stay legal ! ;)